The Terreta Spain guide for your investment in Spain in 2025

 Why invest in real estate in Spain in 2025?

-Spain offers attractive prices, high rental yields (up to 7.16%), sustained rental demand and an exceptional quality of life.
+Spain still offers attractive prices, high rental yields (up to 7.16%), sustained rental demand, and an exceptional quality of life.

 What is the average return on a rental investment in Spain?

-Gross profitability is between 6.7% and 7.16% nationwide, with peaks in some cities, such as Gandia or Murcia, exceeding 10%.
+The gross return is between 6.7% and 7.16% nationally, with peaks in certain cities like Gandia or Murcia, exceeding 10%.

-Metropolises such as Madrid, Barcelona and Valencia are still safe bets, but cities such as Murcia, Alicante, Malaga and Almeria are increasingly attracting investors.
+Metropolitan areas like Madrid, Barcelona, and Valencia remain reliable choices, but cities like Murcia, Alicante, Malaga, and Almeria are attracting more and more investors.

-Yes, prices are rising sharply, especially in major cities and along the coast.
-In Madrid, for example, prices have risen by +21.8% in one year, reaching €5,100/m².
+Yes, prices are rising sharply, especially in large cities and coastal areas.
+For example, in Madrid, they have increased by +21.8% in one year, reaching €5,100/m².

-- Short-term (tourist): more profitable but requires a license and more management.
+– Short term (tourist): more profitable but requires a license and increased management.

-- Student flatshare: high demand, high return, but more management.
+– Student co-living: high demand, high yield, but more management.

-Is it better to invest in new or existing property?
+Is it better to invest in new or old properties?

-New-build properties offer guarantees and meet modern standards, while older properties have strong potential for value enhancement after renovation.
+New properties offer guarantees and meet modern standards, while old properties have strong potential for appreciation after renovation.

-What are the most profitable neighborhoods in Madrid and Barcelona?
+Which are the most profitable districts in Madrid and Barcelona?

 – Madrid: Villaverde (11.9%), Puente de Vallecas (9.8%), Usera (8.6%).